grant/inherit-model/README.md

 # inherit-model

-A simple Backbone-inspired model wrapper for the `inherit` package
+A simple Backbone-inspired model wrapper for the npm `inherit` package

 ## Why?